bobboman1000/cdd_surrogate/README.md

 ## Structure

-/fccd contains all models and datasets
+**/fccd** contains all models and datasets

-/notebooks contains a variety of different notebooks used for testing and exploration.
+**/notebooks** contains a variety of different notebooks used for testing and exploration.
 For actual usage documentation see notebooks/demo.ipynb

+**/scripts** contains a set of different scripts for generating the the simulation